csandman/chakra-react-select/codemod/README.md

     as well due to it not working properly with keyboard navigation, and being outside the scope of the intentions for this project.
 It has also been fully removed in `v5.0.0`.

+This codemod will only work for props that are added directly to a `Select` instance.
+If you have a shared props object, you will have to make these changes manually.